FRRouting/frr/doc/user/bgp.rst

 choosing to update to new a route based on a post-MED metric (e.g.  router-ID), at the cost of a non-deterministic selection process.
-FRR implements this, as do many other implementations, so long as it is not overridden by setting :ref:`bgp-bestpath-compare-routerid`, and see also :ref:`bgp-decision-process`, .
+FRR implements this, as do many other implementations, so long as it is not overridden by setting :clicmd:`bgp bestpath compare-routerid`, and see also :ref:`bgp-decision-process`.

 However, more complex and insidious cycles of oscillation are possible with iBGP route-reflection, which are not so easily avoided.
 These have been